mrfatguy/phonegap-charge-advisor/README.md

 2. (for PhoneGap developers) Provide life example of delivering AdMob ads through pure Javascript API based interface.

-**This project ABANDONED and has became a part of [`yiinsane/charge-advisor-client`](https://github.com/yiinsane/charge-advisor-client) repository!
+**This project ABANDONED and has became a part of [`yiinsane/charge-advisor-client`](https://github.com/yiinsane/charge-advisor-client) repo!
 There is no wiki, issues and no support.
-There will be no future updates.
-Unfortunately, you're on your own.**
+There will be no future updates.**

 This application is based on my simple battery events demo written some time ago.